 b) during acceptance of the goods, the buyer identifies the detected defects in the delivery note to the respective supply of goods, submits a written claim as soon as practicable, however not later than within 2 days from acceptance of the goods, and accepts the goods.
 The buyer leaves the goods in the original packaging until settlement of the claim.
 If no apparent defects are claimed upon acceptance of goods in the said times, the Seller shall deem that the goods are duly supplied free of apparent defects.

 8.4.
-Goods having apparent visually detectable defects that could not have been detected during acceptance pursuant to paragraph 8.2. of these Conditions due to packaging of the goods and in terms of individual pieces, must not be built-in and must be left as when detected in order to prove origin of the goods and nature of the defect, leaving particularly the label identifying the goods, its quality grade and date of production.
-The buyer shall be obliged to report such defects to the Seller immediately when found in any manner whatsoever.
+Goods having apparent visually detectable defects that could not have been detected during acceptance pursuant to the previous paragraphs of these Conditions due to packaging of the goods and in terms of individual pieces, must not be built in and must be left as when detected in order to prove origin of the goods and nature of the defect, leaving particularly the label identifying the goods, its quality grade and date of production.
+The Buyer shall be obliged to report such defects to the Seller immediately when found in any manner whatsoever.
 Written confirmation is necessary to be provided within 48 hours after detected and reported, including photographic evidence.

 8.5.
-Upon detecting hidden defects, the buyer shall be obliged to report occurrence of such defects to the Seller immediately in writing, stating the nature of the defect, evidence of the findings (usually tests and photographic evidence) and to leave the goods in the conditions and in the structure where detected, until the Seller inspects the defects.
-The buyer must allow the Seller to realize any measures leading to gathering data for proper investigation of the hidden defect (sampling, bore holes, etc.).
+Upon detecting hidden defects, the Buyer shall be obliged to report occurrence of such defects to the Seller immediately in writing, stating the nature of the defect, evidence of the findings (testing by a certified testing authority and photographic evidence) and to leave the goods in the conditions and in the structure where detected, until the Seller inspects the defects.
+The Buyer must allow the Seller to realize any measures leading to gathering data for proper investigation of the hidden defect (sampling, bore holes, etc.).

 8.6.
 A defect occurred due to unprofessional handling, application or use of the goods or another breach of the Seller’s installation and technical conditions shall not be a defect of the goods.

 8.9.
-In the event that the buyer violates the principles stipulated in paragraphs 8.1. through 8.8. of these Conditions or proceeds with another claim method than agreed, the right to performance under liability for defects shall cease.
+In the event that the Buyer violates the principles stipulated in the provisions of Article VIII of these Conditions or proceeds with another claim method than agreed, the right to performance under liability for defects shall cease.